ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

     static getDefaultRules(options?: IJsonEditorOptions): Result<IJsonEditorRule[]>;
     // @internal (undocumented)
     protected _mergeClonedProperty(target: JsonObject, key: string, newValue: JsonValue, state: JsonEditorState): DetailedResult<JsonValue, JsonEditFailureReason>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonObject"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonObject"
-    mergeObjectInPlace(target: JsonObject, src: JsonObject, runtimeContext?: IJsonContext): Result<JsonObject>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonObject" mergeObjectInPlace(target: JsonObject, src: JsonObject, runtimeContext?: IJsonContext): Result<JsonObject>;
     // @internal (undocumented)
     protected _mergeObjectInPlace(target: JsonObject, src: JsonObject, state: JsonEditorState): Result<JsonObject>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonObject"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonObject"
-    mergeObjectsInPlace(target: JsonObject, srcObjects: JsonObject[]): Result<JsonObject>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonObject" mergeObjectsInPlace(target: JsonObject, srcObjects: JsonObject[]): Result<JsonObject>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonObject"
-    mergeObjectsInPlaceWithContext(context: IJsonContext | undefined, base: JsonObject, srcObjects: JsonObject[]): Result<JsonObject>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonObject" mergeObjectsInPlaceWithContext(context: IJsonContext | undefined, base: JsonObject, srcObjects: JsonObject[]): Result<JsonObject>;
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
     options: IJsonEditorOptions;